bUnit-dev/bUnit/docs/site/docs/test-doubles/faking-auth.md

 To easily test this type of component, bUnit has some test services that help.
 You will need to add these services to your test context before you render and run your tests.

 The following code tests the component with an unauthenticated user.
-To setup an authenticated user, just call AddAuthorization with no parameters.
+To setup an authenticated user, just call AddTestAuthorization with no parameters.

 ```c#
 [Fact(DisplayName = "AuthorizeView with unauthenticated user")]